Peter Schloss

-Peter Schloss is one of the pioneers of satellite television in Asia and award winning corporate lawyer and media and entertainment executive in China.
-A founding member of the senior management team of STAR TV, he specializes in digital media, sports and entertainment.
-As managing partner and chief executive officer of CastleHill Partners, he has been involved in some of the most significant and high-profile cross-border media, sports and entertainment investment and advisory transactions in Asia.
+Peter Schloss is one of the pioneers of satellite television in Asia and a corporate lawyer and media and entertainment executive in China.
+He is a founding member of the senior management team of STAR TV and specializes in digital media, sports and entertainment.
+As managing partner and chief executive officer of Castle Hill Partners, he has been involved in some of the most significant and high-profile cross-border media, sports and entertainment investment and advisory transactions in Asia.
 In 2006 and 2007 he was named by Asia Law and Business as one of the top in-house lawyers in China and one of the top in-house lawyers in Asia.
 He was also named one of the ALB Hot 100 Lawyers in Asia in 2006.
-In addition to CastleHIll Partners, he is a senior partner in the Phoenix TV Media Fund L.P., a private equity fund established by the Phoenix Television Group (HKSE: 2008) and the Liu family, and an independent director and audit committee chairman of YY Inc. (Nasdaq: YY) and an independent director of Zhaopin Limited (NYSE: ZPIN).
+In addition to Castle Hill Partners, he is a senior partner in the Phoenix TV Media Fund L.P., a private equity fund established by the Phoenix Television Group (HKSE: 2008) and the Liu family, and an independent director and audit committee chairman of YY Inc. (Nasdaq: YY) and an independent director of Zhao pin Limited (NYSE: ZPIN).
 He was previously an independent director and audit committee chairman of Giant Interactive (NYSE: GA) from 2007-2014.

 Major League Baseball, English Premier League, German Bundesliga

-Schloss was a co-founder of Allied Pacific Sports Network, or APSN, and was its Chief Executive Officer from 2009 to 2012.
-APSN was one of the earliest over-the-top content OTT companies in Asia and one of the largest providers of live and on-demand sports over the internet in Asia, streaming more than 5,000 hours of live sports in 2011.
-APSN was sold to Linktone (Nadaq: LTON).
+Schloss was a co-founder of Allied Pacific Sports Network, or APSN, and was its chief executive officer from 2009 to 2012.
+APSN was one of the earliest over-the-top contents OTT companies in Asia and one of the largest providers of live and on-demand sports over the internet in Asia, streaming more than 5,000 hours of live sports in 2011.
+APSN was sold to Link tone (Nasdaq: LTON).
 APSN operated websites and streamed live soccer matches of the English Premier League, German Bundesliga and the Brasileiro Campeonato Serie A. APSN also operated the MLB China and MLBKorea.com websites in an exclusive partnership with Major League Baseball Advanced Media in China, Korea, Hong Kong, Macau, Singapore, Thailand, Indonesia, the Philippines and Vietnam.
 In 2010 APSN also operated websites for the National Hockey League (NHL) in Japan, Korea, China, Taiwan, Hong Kong and Macau and provided live and on-demand streaming over the Internet of the Stanley Cup Playoffs.